Salyan, Azerbaijan: Public transport

 Salyan has a large urban transport system, mostly managed by the Ministry of Transportation.

+Education

+Salyan educational systems dates back to the nineteenth century.
+By 1860s they were several private schools and madrassas in the district, when 1880 saw the first European styled secondary school established.
+Currently the education system is under the Shirvan–Salyan Regional Education Department.
+The administration holds a network of public primary and secondary schools, attended by both urban and rural students.
+In recent years Azerbaijani government has invested in modernizing school infrastructure through construction and renovating of school buildings, fittong them with laboratories, libraries, computers and sport facilities.

 Notable residents

 Some of the city's many prestigious residents include: philosopher Ali bey Huseynzade, mathematician Vagif Guliyev, lieutenant general Rail Rzayev, poet Khalil Rza Uluturk and footballer Samadagha Shikhlarov.

 Ali bey Huseynzade, was the creator of the modern Flag of Azerbaijan.